jimbobbennett/build-2023-demos/README.md

     `flask run`

 The web server will start up and host the site.
-You can then navigate to the different tabs to test out the
+You can then navigate to the different tabs to test out the different language services.